What to do with a busted shower?

-This client wanted to try a relatively easy fix process for an improperly sloped shower floor and leaky shower curb.
+This client wanted to fix their leaking shower curb (and also fix the shower floor slope) wihout demolishing everything.
 Did it work?
 Read on to find out!

 Step one was to carefully remove the existing shower floor tile to figure out what kind of construction was used for waterproofing and whether the existing waterproofing could be patched and left in place.

 In this case, the previous installer had used a very traditional fiberglass waterproofing pan with a concrete deck mud base.
 That was good, but unfortunately they compromised the shower curb waterproofing by punching a bunch of nails through the curb wrapping.
 This is the equivalent of making a wonderfully waterproof submarine but screwing it up at the final step by installing a big ‘ol screen door instead of a watertight main hatch.

 Don’t put screen doors on your submarine.
 Also, DO NOT PUNCH NAILS THROUGH YOUR SHOWER BASE WATERPROOFING MEMBRANE!

 This was not my first rodeo on this type of shower fix.
 This is a common problem, and it was possible to carefully crack out all of the concrete base to fix the shower curb waterproofing without tearing into the shower walls at all.
 This is how it’s possible to fix a leaking shower curb without ripping out everything for a complete redo.